rancher-sandbox/rancher-desktop/docs/images.md

  => CACHED [1/1] ADD anvil-app /
  ```

-`kim` has tags for tagging at the same time as building and other options you've
+`nerdctl` has tags for tagging at the same time as building and other options you've
 come to expect.

-If you want to tag an existing image you've built you can use the `kim tag`
+If you want to tag an existing image you've built you can use the `nerdctl tag`
 command.